-I came to America 25 years ago, a wife, a mother; I initially put my own education on the back burner to support my husband who earned his Masters and then his PHD.
-When my marriage ended, I raised my 4 children all alone at the same time that I went to nursing school.
-Now, all of my children are in college except the littlest one who is 10 years old.
-I now have 14 years of experience in nursing and I finished my BSN this past May, 2013.
-I am currently working two positions as a nurse, 64 hours per week, and I enjoy every minute that I spend in uniform.
+As a wife and a mother, I came to America 25 years ago; I initially put my education on the back burner to support my husband, who earned his master's and then his Ph.D.
+When my marriage ended, I raised my four children all alone while I went to nursing school.
+All my children are in college except the youngest one, who is ten years old.
+I now have 14 years of experience in nursing, and I finished my BSN this May 2013.
+I am currently working in two positions as a nurse, 64 hours per week, and I enjoy every minute I spend in uniform.

-I thank you for considering my application to your distinguished program.
+Thank you for considering my application to your distinguished program.